shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 ## Overview

-This guide is based on the [Add a real world CMS block](add-real-world-cms-block.md) guide.
-We will create a real world CMS element in this guide.
+This guide is based on the [Add a real-world CMS block](add-real-world-cms-block.md) guide.
+We will create a real-world CMS element in this guide.
-That means we are creating an element with a config which fits to our CMS-Button block.
+That means we are creating an element with a config that fits our CMS-Button block.

 ## Prerequisites